Why People Consider tinyEmail Alternatives

 The Alternatives, Honestly

-Sequenzy is what you choose when tinyEmail's e-commerce focus doesn't match your business.
-Native Stripe OAuth integration syncs your subscription data automatically.
-AI-generated sequences for trial-to-paid conversion.
-Transactional + marketing combined.
+Sequenzy is what you choose when tinyEmail's Shopify-first merchandising focus is more than you need.
+Native Stripe OAuth integration syncs your subscription data automatically, Shopify and WooCommerce sync store events, AI-generated sequences help build campaigns, and transactional + marketing are combined.

 Klaviyo is the upgrade from tinyEmail.
 Deeper Shopify integration, predictive analytics, customer lifetime value scoring, advanced segmentation, and SMS built-in.
 It's what serious e-commerce stores graduate to.